Windows LTSC

 I have no problem with Linux, but that would require others who can spell and are familiar with the command line.

-Pipi can autonomously use the command line because every command is carefully loaded into a database, ready to use in a CFML template.
+Pipi can use the command line autonomously because every command is carefully loaded into a database, ready for use in a CFML template.

 The biggest challenge with using Windows O/S in the isolated data centre is dealing with O/S updates.
 It turns out that Microsoft offers a version of Windows specifically designed for embedded applications, such as those found in hospitals and factories.
 Perhaps that would be a better option for creating initial platform stability.
 I need to do some experiments.

-Later, as Ajabbi grows with more people involved, switching to a minimal version of Linux Debian could be easily done.
+Later, as Ajabbi grows and more people are involved, switching to a minimal version of Debian Linux could be easily done.
 Maybe as part of the next major version, Pipi 10.

 LTSC